 The operator’s cab is positioned up front on the left hand side.
-The area to the right of the cab is called the bed.
+The area to the right of the cab is called the bed or platform.
 This contains a central section within it, called the well, where the forks are positioned.

 The mast and forks reach out to lift the load at its central point and lower it onto the bed.

 The load can then be safely carried on the bed with the operator facing forward.